PlakarKorp/docs.plakar.io/content/commands/plakar/main/digest/index.md

 ## EXAMPLES

-Calculate the digest of a file within a snapshot:
+Compute the digest of a file within a snapshot:

 	$ plakar digest abc123:/etc/passwd